-Non-members, including staff, can attend and speak at members' meetings only if the chair gives them permission.
-The members can reverse the chair's permission.
-Non-members cannot vote or make motions.
+Non-members can speak at members' meetings only if the chair gives them permission.
+The members at the meeting can reverse permission to speak.

-(b) Manager
+(d) Manager

 The board should usually arrange for the manager to be present at members' meetings to answer questions and explain things.